lzapffe/ds_labs/lab-04.md

 There are the most La Quinta locations in Texas.

 It is a little surprising that they don’t have the highest number in the same state, since they are (argued) to always occur together.
-Other than that, I don’t know enough about the different states or stereotypes of the different states to evaluate the specific state further.
+There might be something else I should have gotten too, but I don’t know enough about the different states to catch that.

 ### Exercise 10

+Guess it makes sense that there are a lot of locations in Texas and California because they are bigger states.

+Calculating number of Denny’s locations per state based on population
+numbers:

 ``` r
 dennys %>%